Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable simulators: Time-Dependent Advection-Diffusion Operator - Extra

 \subsection{Extra rollout examples}

-In this Appendix we provide in Figures~\ref{fig:AD-sim1-extra-examples-1} and ~\ref{fig:AD-sim1-extra-examples-2} further examples of phase space dynamics for different sub-populations.
+In this Appendix we provide in Figures~\ref{fig:AD-sim1-extra-examples-1} and \ref{fig:AD-sim1-extra-examples-2} further examples of comparisons between the phase space dynamics of different subpopulations obtained from PIC \textit{versus} those simulated using different estimated operators.

 These results are complementary to those shown in Section~\ref{sec:results_time_dependent_operator}.
 The new plots further highlight the errors produced by a wrong estimate of diffusion by the Tracks method, while showcasing the overall good agreement between the PS-Tensor and PS-NN results with respect to the original PIC data.